 Brushing and flossing your teeth is an important part of your oral hygiene.
-Brushing with a fluoride toothpaste cleans the visible surfaces of the tooth.
+Brushing with fluoride toothpaste cleans the visible surfaces of the tooth.
 However, dental plaque and pieces of food intensively accumulate in the spaces between the teeth.
 There, they remain invisible for a long time and can not be removed with a toothbrush.
 Therefore, caries and gum disease often begin here.
-To keep your teeth healthy, you must use a dental floss: preferably after each meal, or at least during the evening brushing of teeth.
-Flossing removes bacteria-filled dental plaque and food spots from spaces between your teeth where a toothbrush can not achieve.
-Dr. Sahakyan, At My Dentist Burbank recommends you to brush and floss your teeth multiple times every day.
+To keep your teeth healthy, you must use dental floss: preferably after each meal, or at least during the evening brushing of teeth.
+Flossing removes bacteria-filled dental plaque and food spots from spaces between your teeth that a toothbrush can not achieve.
+Dr. Sahakyan, At My Dentist Burbank recommends you brush and floss your teeth multiple times every day.
 Call 1-818-578-2332 or contact our Burbank dental office today.

 Why Should You Brush And Floss Your Teeth

 The oral cavity is one of the most environmentally contactable places in the body.
 Billions of bacteria live in the mouth.
 Teeth are given to us for the mechanical processing of food.
 The remains of food can get stuck between the teeth after chewing.
 This creates a breeding ground for microorganisms.
 If a person has not cleaned the teeth for a long time, the bacteria multiply very quickly.
 As a result soft coating is formed.

 This plaque is very damaging to the teeth because emits an acid that destroys the enamel of the teeth.
 If you do not clean it, then soon the tooth will be prone to carious lesions.
 In addition, the plaque contributes to the fact that the mouth violates the natural barrier to infections.
 It can also cause halitosis – bad breath, tartar.